 - 1/4 + 1/4 cup semolina and breadcrumbs, mix, for coating the cutlets

-- 4 tbsp oil + ghee or oil alone, for shallow frying the entire dough
+- 4 tablespoon oil + ghee or oil alone, for shallow frying the entire dough

-- Keep vegetables ready as directed.
+- Wash and prepare vegetables as directed.
 Boil potatoes.
 Remove the outer skin.
 Mash, keep aside.
-Put all other vegetables in a container, cook without adding water.
-Cooking in the pressure cooker makes the task easy.
+Cook all the other vegetables in a pressure cooker without adding any water or liquid.
 Combine mashed potato and cooked vegetables.

 - Add red chili powder, coriander-cumin powder (optional), garam masala powder, sugar, salt, and torn bread slices to the vegetable mix.
-Mash them together, make a firm dough.
-If you find it loose, add a few slices of bread.
+Mash it all together, making a firm dough.
+If you find it's too wet or loose, add more bread.

-- Pinch out a big lemon-sized piece of dough.
-Make the cutlet by pressing the dough into your palm.
-You can shape it either oval or love/heart shape.
-Coat them with the semolina-breadcrumbs mix.
-Heat two teaspoons of oil and ghee mix in a pan.
+- Heat two teaspoons of oil and ghee mix in a pan.
 Fry the cutlets in a shallow bath of oil, turning over when one side looks brown.
-You want both sides to get that perfect golden brown color.
+You want both sides to get that perfect golden-brown color.
 This may take about four minutes on medium-high.
 You can cook 4-5 cutlets in one batch.
-Repeat the procedure for the entire dough.
+Repeat the procedure for all your cutlets.

-- Remove on a serving plate.
-Serve 2-3 cutlets with green mint-coriander chutney and tomato sauce.
+- Put the cutlets on a plate.
+Serve 2-3 cutlets to each person, with green mint-coriander chutney and tomato sauce.
 Enjoy!!

 - You can prepare the dough well in advance for later use.
 You can even store it in the refrigerator for a day.